schmij03/MLII_Project/README.md

 This project is tailored for Google Colab.
 If you plan to run it locally, please note that some file paths might need to be adjusted to fit your environment.

 ## Data
 The project utilizes data collected from TripAdvisor and Amazon Food.
 The dataset consists of reviews from various travel-related entities on TripAdvisor and food items on Amazon.
 Each review includes textual content and a rating.
 The data will serve as the foundation for our NLP analysis and model training.
+The data can be downloaded from here: https://drive.google.com/drive/folders/1gwsRwosLwdV-OSBjTQs1gWie_K_ycYRf?usp=sharing

 ## Project Structure
 The project is organized as follows:

 - `data/`: This directory contains the TripAdvisor and Amazon Food datasets used for the analysis.
 It also contains the merged, lr_data_transformed (for the logistic regression) as well as the dataset for testing on unseen data.
+The data can be downloaded from here: https://drive.google.com/drive/folders/1gwsRwosLwdV-OSBjTQs1gWie_K_ycYRf?usp=sharing

 - `models/`: This directory contains the pretrained models from the logistic regression, BERT, and CNN approaches.
 The models can be loaded and used for prediction or further analysis.
+The models can be downloaded from here: https://drive.google.com/drive/folders/1C7Iet6SVzB-axaFRrD7uipGdGcLSqz3U?usp=sharing

 ## Usage